Alliphy/Group-Project-Survival-Bootcamp/README.md

 - npm start: Starts the development server.
 - npm build: Builds the application for production.
-- npm seed: Seeds the database (requires backend setup).
+- npm seed: Seeds the database

 ### License